 The Company and Vazon entered into a management services agreement dated May 10, 2007 (the "Executive Chairman Services Agreement") providing for, among other services, the services of Dr. David Robson as Executive Chairman of the Board of Directors and as President of the Company.
 Dr. Robson is the owner and Managing Director of Vazon.
 The Executive Chairman Services Agreement requires that the Company pay Vazon a monthly fee of £32,375, for these services, plus a further 9% of this sum as a contribution to Dr. Robson's personal pension requirements.
 The agreement also provides for the possibility of a bonus payable to Vazon, at the discretion of the Compensation Committee, if the work carried out by Vazon and Dr. Robson contributes significantly to the business progress of the Company.
+Dr. Robson was paid an additional AED5,000 per month (equivalent to US\$1,362 per month) in connection with a Dubai employment licence.
 No further cash compensation is provided to Dr. Robson by the Company.
 The agreement further provides that the Company will maintain specified insurance policies or equivalent (life, health, disability and travel) for Dr. Robson and provide for other customary non-cash benefits.
-The Executive Chairman Services Agreement may be terminated on six months' notice from either party and the Company is not required to make any payment upon termination, other than the payment of amounts due to the effective date of termination.
+Notice was given on November 4, 2014 to terminate the Executive Chairman Services Agreement on November 4, 2015 and the Company is not required to make any payment upon termination, other than the payment of amounts due to the effective date of termination.